-A PRECOCIOUS POISONER .--- Flora Everett, a girl of fifteen, was tried at Dorchester on a charge of administering poison to William Martin and Priscilla Martin, in whose house she lived as servant.
-Having been accused of taking some stockings, she put a piece of blue vitriol into the kettle, in consequence of which Mr. and Mrs. Martin perceived a strange taste in their tea, and the latter, who had taken the most, was made very ill.
+A PRECOCIOUS POISONER.-Flora Everett, a girl of fifteen, was tried at Dorchester on a charge of administering poison to William Martin and Priscilla Martin, in whose house she lived as servant.
+Having THE CASE OF ALLEGED PERJURY BY A GENTLEMAN. | been accused of taking some stockings, she put a piece of blue vitriol into the kettle, in consequence of which Mr. and Mrs. Martin perceived a strange taste in their tea, and the latter, who had taken the most, was made very ill.
 The girl was found guilty of the charge as regards Mrs. Martin, but acquitted as respects Mr. Martin.
 She was sentenced to penal servitude for six years.
-MURDER AT SHEFFIELD.-James Hill has been tried at York for the murder of Alfred Deakin, a child between three and four years of age, whose threat he cut while out for a walk which he induced the boy to take with him.
+MURDER AT SHEFFIELD.-James Hill has been tried at York for the murder of Alfred Deakin, a child between three and four years of age, whose throat he cut while out for a walk which he induced the boy to take with him.
 No motive for the act could be discovered; and various circumstances indicated the unsoundness of Hill's mind.
-On this ground he was acquitted.
+On this ground he was acquittod.
 A LIGHT PUNISHMENT FOR MANSLAUGHTER .--- Samuel Compton and William Abram have been found guilty at Bedford of the manslaughter of John Wagstaff.
-They were all labouring men, and Wagstaff, having made an accusation of dishonesty against Compton, was challenged to fight with the latter.
+They were all labouring mon, and Wagstaff, having made an accusation of dishonesty against Compton, was challenged to fight with the latter.
 In the course of the contest (Abram being Compton's second), Wagstaff was killed; but, considering the provocation and the facts that no unfairness was resorted to, and that the accused had been in prison since the 24th of September, they were sentenced to a month's hard labour each.

-CAUGHT ON THE ROOF .--- Frederick Trevors, a wellknown thief and housebreaker, whose brother has just been committed at the Surrey Sessions for highway robbery, was caught on the roof of an empty house in Newington, over the parapet of which he was in the act of climbing in order to enter the adjoining
+CAUGHT ON THE ROOF.-Frederick Trevors, a wellknown thief and housebreaker, whose brother has just been committed at the Surrey Sessions for highway robbery, was caught on the roof of an empty paralysed.
+One day, on being lifted out of her bed, Assizes of perjury, and has been sentenced to penal house in Newington, over the parapet of which he was she exclaimed, "It's death-death-death "She died servitude for four years.
+She observed to Mr. Baron in the act of elimbing in order to enter the adjoining